tail-call/kbb/README.md

  - [ ] Zoom in on a highlighted tile
  - [ ] Unit and terrain are stacked like cards
  - [ ] Cards have actions
+ - [ ] Command for bringing your troops closer to you
  - [ ] Fade in / fade out objects within FOV
  - [ ] Chopping wood is performed like combat
  - [ ] Mining stone is performed like combat